Chart Color Schemes

 Sunshine North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that could affect this region.
-Notable ones are River Valley, Luma Sunshine North, Sunshine North Village, and Sunshine Precinct Development.
-The following details those expected to have the most relevance.
+AreaSearch has identified 21 projects likely to influence the region.
+Notable initiatives include River Valley, Luma Sunshine North, Sunshine North Village, and Sunshine Precinct Development.
+The following details projects expected to have the greatest relevance.

 Professional plan users can use the search below to filter and access additional projects.